jeremytammik/RoomEditorApp/README.md

 RoomEditorApp is a Revit add-in.

-To install it, fork the repository, clone to your local system, load the solution file in Visual Studio, compile and install in the standard Revit add-in location, for example by copying the add-in manifest file and the .NET DLL assembly to `C:\Users\tammikj\AppData\Roaming\Autodesk\Revit\Addins\2016`.
+To install it, fork the repository, clone to your local system, load the solution file in Visual Studio, compile and install in the standard Revit add-in location, for example by copying the add-in manifest file and the .NET DLL assembly to `C:\Users\tammikj\AppData\Roaming\Autodesk\Revit\Addins\2016`

+In order to build RoomEditorApp, you will first need to download and compile the [DreamSeat CouchDB wrapper library](https://github.com/vdaron/DreamSeat) and reference the its .NET assembly `DreamSeat.dll`.
+This will pull in these additional DLLs, which all need remain accessible to run the add-in:

+- Autofac.dll
+- DreamSeat.dll
+- Newtonsoft.Json.dll
+- SgmlReaderDll.dll
+- log4net.dll
+- mindtouch.dream.dll

 If you do not know what this means, please refer to the GitHub and [Revit programming getting started](http://thebuildingcoder.typepad.com/blog/about-the-author.html#2) guides.